fraxflax/nw-watchdog/documentation/WIP-TODO.md

 (and future plans)

 ## IN MAIN / Unreleased Latest version
-For changes that already made it to the latest testing version (main branch) and are most likely to be in the next release please see:
+For changes that already made it to the latest testing version (main branch) and most likely will be in the next release, please see:
 [changelog.md](https://github.com/fraxflax/nw-watchdog/blob/main/documentation/changelog.md)

 ## WORK IN PROGRESS